 You will have opportunities to teach at the graduate and undergraduate levels and engage with faculty in collaborative, community-based research.
 Our faculty members will be your mentors and are focused on your professional and academic growth.

 An individualized program within a small supportive cohort is one of our many strengths.
-Through our full- and part-time options, our program supports students interested in an academic or research career, a hybrid of teaching and practice, and other professional options.
+Through our full- and part-time options (full-time only for Fall 2018), our program supports students interested in an academic or research career, a hybrid of teaching and practice, and other professional options.

 Our graduates have a track record of success.
 More than 95% of our students are working in their chosen area within a year of graduation.

 Our program has been carefully structured to maximize your success — during your study and after graduation.
-Each of our full-time and part-time programs require seven half courses plus a directed readings course that can be tailored to your field of research.
+Each of our full-time and part-time programs (full-time only for Fall 2018) require seven half courses plus a directed readings course that can be tailored to your field of research.

 A comprehensive paper with a defence is a required and carefully laddered building block for the PhD dissertation, which requires original research followed by an oral defence.